Higher Yoneda product structures and Iwasawa algebras modulo $p$: The reconstruction theorem from

 Let $(A,m)$ be an $A_\infty$-algebra.
 Taking the suspension of the graded dual of $m_n : A^{\otimes n} \to A$ as described in \S\ref{subsec: conventions}, we get

 Taking the product over the codomain, we produce

 By applying the Leibniz rule, we uniquely extend this map to a derivation

 Note that nothing in the construction of $m^*$ depends on $m$ satisfying the compatibility conditions demanded of an $A_\infty$-algebra structure on $A$.
 In fact, $m$ gives an $A_\infty$-algebra structure if and only if the derivation $m^*$ is a differential, i.e.\ $(m^*)^2 = 0$.
-This is a consequence of the bar equivalence, which is an isomorphism of categories between $A_\infty$-algebras and co-free co-complete co-dg-algebras.
-The above ``dualed'' version of the bar equivalence restricts to an equivalence on those $A_\infty$-algebras $A$ such that $A^n$ is finite-dimensional for all $n \in \Z$.
+This is a consequence of the \emph{bar equivalence}, which is an isomorphism (not merely an equivalence) of categories between $A_\infty$-algebras and co-free co-complete co-dg-algebras \cite[pg.\ 7]{proute2011} (see also \cite[\S9.2.1]{LV2012}).
+The above ``dualized version'' of the bar equivalence restricts to an equivalence on those $A_\infty$-algebras $A$ such that $A^n$ is finite-dimensional for all $n \in \Z$.

 Thus, when $(A,m)$ is an $A_\infty$-algebra, we write

 for the complete dg-algebra given by the differential $m^*$ and the standard multiplication $s$ of $\hat T \Sigma A^*$.
 In words, we call this the \emph{dual bar construction of $(A,m)$}.